aragon/hack/docs/cli-main-commands.md

 sidebar_label: Main commands
 ---

-### create-aragon-app

-Will set up an Aragon app project so you can start building your app from a functional boilerplate.
+This commands are general porpuse commands.

+[//]: # "TODO: write better introduction and review all options are included"

+## aragon run

+The `run` command takes care of completely setting up the environment needed for running your Aragon app.

 ```
-create-aragon-app <app-name> [boilerplate]
+aragon run
 ```

-- `app-name`: The name or ENS domain name for your app in an aragonPM Registry (e.g. `myapp` or `myapp.aragonpm.eth`).
-If only the name is provided it will create your app on the default `aragonpm.eth` registry.

-- `boilerplate`: the Github repo name or alias for a boilerplate to set up your app.
-The currently available boilerplates are:

-	- `react`: this boilerplate contains a very basic Counter app and a webapp for interacting with it.
-It showcases the end-to-end interaction with an Aragon app, from the contracts to the webapp.
-	- `react-kit`: it is a variation of the `react` boilerplate that also comes with a DAO Kit which will allow for using your app to interact with other Aragon apps like the Voting app.
-You can read more about DAO Kits [here](https://github.com/aragon/hack/blob/master/docs/kits-intro.md).
-	- `bare`: this boilerplate will just set up your app directory structure but contains no functional code.

-### aragon run

-The `run` command takes care of completely setting up the environment needed for running your Aragon app.
 These are all the things that running `aragon run` will do for you:

 1. It checks whether **IPFS** and a local **Ethereum development chain** (devchain) are running and if not it will start them.
 Once aragon is terminated, any IPFS or dev chain it started will also be terminated.
 2. It will **publish your app** to the local aragonPM registry running in your devchain.
 This step executes the `aragon apm publish` internally.
 You can check the options and how the command works in depth [here](#aragon-apm-publish).